PatzEdi/Stockstir/docs/installation.rst

 Installation
 *************

-To install Stockstir, you need to:
+To install Stockstir, you need to run the following command in your terminal:

 .. code-block:: console

-   $ pip install Stockstir
+   $ pip3 install Stockstir